kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ##### Control Plane Swap

 We only recommend enabling swap for the worker nodes.
-The control plane contains mostly Guaranteed QoS Pods, so swap may be disabled mostly.
+The control plane contains mostly Guaranteed QoS Pods, so swap may be disabled for the most part.
 The main concern would be swapping in the critical services on the control plane which can cause a performance impact.

 ##### Use of a dedicated disk for swap